minio/minio/docs/throttle/README.md

 These values are enabled using server's configuration or environment variables.

-## Parameters

-`api.request_max` or `MINIO_API_REQUESTS_MAX`: The maximum number of S3 requests that the server/cluster will process concurrently.

-`api.requests_deadline` or `MINIO_API_REQUESTS_DEADLINE`: The maximum duration that the server/cluster will keep an S3 request in the waitig queue.

 ## Examples
 ### Configuring connection limit
 If you have traditional spinning (hdd) drives, some applications with high concurrency might require MinIO cluster to be tuned such that to avoid random I/O on the drives.
 The way to convert high concurrent I/O into a sequential I/O is by reducing the number of concurrent operations allowed per cluster.
 This allows MinIO cluster to be operationally resilient to such workloads, while also making sure the drives are at optimal efficiency and responsive.

-Example: Limit a MinIO cluster to accept at max 1600 simultaneous S3 API requests across 8 servers.
+Example: Limit a MinIO cluster to accept at max 1600 simultaneous S3 API requests across all nodes of the cluster.

 ```sh
 export MINIO_API_REQUESTS_MAX=1600
 export MINIO_ACCESS_KEY=your-access-key